jon-harald/lipdemo/README.md

-Short demo program to show how location reports in short LIP format from Tetra radios can be received av decoded.
+Short demo program to show how location reports in short LIP format from Tetra radios can be received and decoded.

 The program is only tested on Motorola terminals.
 In theory receiving location reports from any manufacturer should work, but the the AT commands to get the SDS delivered to the PEI port and the format of the SDS data on the on the